-In what circumstances can an access order be granted?
+When will an access order be granted?

-The Access to Neighbouring Land Act 1992 gives the County Court and the High Court (an application will normally, however, be made in the County Court) the power to make an access order where a person wishes to enter upon land which adjoins their own land or is adjacent to their own land and needs, but does not have, the permission to enter upon that land provided that all of the following conditions are met:
+ANLA 1992 gives the county court and the High Court the power to make an access order where a person wishes to enter land which adjoins their own and needs, but does not have, permission to enter that land.
+The order will only be granted if:

-where the neighbour, or any other person in occupation of the whole or any part of the neighbouring land, would suffer hardship were an access order to be made to such a degree by reason of the entry that it would be unreasonable to make such an order;
+A court will not make an access order if the neighbour or any other person would suffer interference with, or disturbance of, his/her use or enjoyment of their land; or the neighbour, or any other person in occupation of the whole or any part of the neighbouring land, would suffer hardship, to such a degree by reason of the entry that it would be unreasonable to make the order.

 Rights and obligations under access order

 If an access order is made, it will specify what works are permitted, the part of the neighbouring land that may be entered to carry out such works and the date on which, or the period during which, the neighbouring land may be entered.

 An access order may also impose certain terms and conditions on the parties.
 For example, the court may stipulate the way the work is to be carried out or require you to be insured in respect of any loss or damage suffered by the neighbour resulting from the works.
 The order may also require you to pay the neighbour compensation for being allowed access to their land.